-Cabinets come in three basic types—stock & RTA, semi-custom, and custom, each have positive and negative attributes.
+Cabinets come in three basic types—stock & RTA, semi-custom, and custom.
+However, they each have positive and negative attributes.
 Understanding their similarities and differences will help you decide which cabinet is best for you.

 Stock and Ready-To-Assemble (RTA) Cabinets